supragub/url-status-checker/README.md

 ## About the project

 A web application for checking the status of URLs and API endpoints, displayed in a CRUD table.
-This is is a proof of concept.
+This is a proof of concept.
 Do not use it in production, it is not secure and does not handle errors properly.

 <p align="center">